PRodriguez19/MMG3320-5320/docs/ch04/06a_week4_intro-to-RNAseq.md

   ![Gene Structure](../img/Gene_structure.png){ width="600"}
 </figure>

-**While mRNA transcripts have a polyA tail, many of the non-coding RNA transcripts do not as the post-transcriptional processing is different for these transcripts.**
+**While mRNA transcripts have a polyA tail, many of the non-coding RNA transcripts do not.**

 ### Transcriptomics